MSBAi Curriculum

 Final Fall Semester (8 Credits)

-The final semester advances your ML expertise and culminates in the program capstone.
+The final semester advances your ML expertise and culminates in the program practicum.

-The capstone is the culminating experience of the MSBAi program and has two parts:
+The practicum is the culminating experience of the MSBAi program and has two parts.

 How courses are structured